JackyLin97/academic-kickstart/content/en/post/tts-fundamentals/index.md

 ### 4.3 Audio Data Flow in TTS Systems

-In TTS systems, audio data follows this flow from generation to playback:
+In TTS models, audio data follows this flow from generation to playback:

 ```mermaid
 graph LR